CorinnaaKR/WK12-GroupProject/README.md

 - On completing the story, feel free to head to feedback to give feedback on the story and site
   ![image of the navbar with feedback highlighted](/public/readme-screenshots/feedbackInNavbar.png)
   ![image of the feedback form on the site](/public/readme-screenshots/feedbackForm.png)

-Friday:
-We started the day by discussing some testing we had done the evening before, asking friends to try the app.
-A couple of the people we asked came back and said that they liked the app but when navigating to the story on mobile, they could scroll down.
-We discussed this as a team, and believe this to be that the snippets box moves to under the story when the screen is too narrow.
-The snippets box also ends up sitting on top of the footer as well - we will include this feedback in our presentation.

-Agreed tasks:
-Callum to do technical readme.
-Steph to assemble slides
-Corinna to do reflection readme and assemble the assets folder with screenshots of planning